Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 Bitch said as my goddamn career is just another stop on her summer trip.
 But for someone who just traveled 8,000 miles to get here, not to mention days of her wandering around the capital, then yeah I guess she has the right to say that.

 Told her a bit about that place in Ibaraki.
-It's right on the edge of the capital, yet somehow, there are still rice paddies everywhere.
+It's right on the edge of the economic center, yet somehow, there are still rice paddies everywhere.
 Like strange crossroads of the rural and the modern, every house here is topped with sleek solar panels, as if two different centuries are trying to live in the same space.
 The good news is, the cost of living here is quite cheap, at least that's what I was hoping for.
 The bad news ?
 If I can't afford a bicycle like my colleague, I'll be trekking to work, on foot, in zero-degree weather.
 He told me that if I can make it before the start of spring, the cherry blossoms would be breathtaking.
 Not like him who arrived in the dead of winter, greeted by nothing but skeleton-dry trees.
 To make matters worse, the place sits right against the coast, honestly I'm not sure what's going to kill me first: the crushing loneliness that would drive me insane day after day, or a tsunami.
 \
 \
 \